-According to the Brazilian law, indigenous land is the land traditionally occupied by Indians, permanently inhabited and used for its production activities, essential to the preservation of environmental resources necessary for their well-being and its necessary physical and cultural reproduction, according their uses, customs and traditions.
+According to Brazilian law, indigenous land is the land traditionally occupied by Indians, permanently inhabited and used for its production activities, essential to the preservation of environmental resources necessary for their well-being and its necessary physical and cultural reproduction, according to their uses, customs, and traditions.
 (Paragraph 1 of Article 231 of the Federal Constitution – CF).
 According to item XI of Article 20 of the Constitution, “are goods of the Union” and that, by § 4 of art.
 231, the lands are “inalienable and unavailable and inalienable rights over them.”

-In Brazil there are 608 indigenous lands, with total area of 109,741,229 acres (1,097,412 km2), which represents 13% of the area of the country.
+In Brazil, there are 608 indigenous lands, with a total area of 109,741,229 acres (1,097,412 km2), which represents 13% of the area of the country.

 In the Amazon, we find 98.61% of the lands of the country in 422 areas.
 Altogether there are 108,177,545 acres (20.67% of the Amazon).
 The remaining 1.39% is distributed between the Northeast, Southeast, South, and state of Mato Grosso do Sul.
 In estimating the ISA, in Brazil there are 227 indigenous people who number about 600 thousand people (0.2% of the population).